 EAP or other sponsoring school

-Tele-BEARS codes and appointment times will be sent to you via e-mail while you are abroad and you are expected to enroll in classes for the following semester at UC Berkeley.
+Tele-BEARS codes will be sent to you via e-mail while you are abroad and you are expected to enroll in classes for the following semester at UC Berkeley.

 Tele-BEARS codes for the semester of your return to UC Berkeley/Haas will not be released until after you submit and receive approval of your course enrollment list.